-York’s Graduate Program in Film/Cinema and Media Studies is recognized internationally as Canada’s most innovative and dynamic film program, providing students with a unique integration of film studies, hands-on skills, critical theory and state-of-the-art production resources and pedagogy.
-Situated in a celebrated school of fine arts that includes departments of dance, theatre, design, visual arts, digital media and music, our graduate film programs actively facilitate cross-disciplinary collaborations and research through shared courses, joint creation initiatives and a dynamic yearlong program of public lectures and events.
+York University’s Graduate Program in Film/Cinema and Media Studies is recognized internationally as Canada’s most innovative and dynamic film program, providing students with a unique integration of film studies, hands-on skills, critical theory and state-of-the-art production resources and pedagogy.
+Situated in the celebrated School of Arts, Media, Performance and Design that includes departments of dance, theatre, design, visual arts and art history, and music, our graduate film programs actively facilitate cross-disciplinary collaborations and research through shared courses, joint creation initiatives and a dynamic yearlong program of public lectures and events.

 Upcoming Grad Events

 Verging 2016: New Technologies/Practices/Aesthetics in Documentary, a PhD organized symposium, will interrogate the evolution of documentary in our wired and digital world with engaging conversations and presentations between makers and thinkers.
 Keynoted by Jonathan Harris, Verging will be held March 18-19 at Beit Zatoun, 612 Markham St, Toronto. (verging2016.wordpress.com)

 Aube Giroux's thesis doc Modified and Daniel Cockburn's short experimental thesis drama The Argument (with Annotations) were both screened at the sold-out CMA Grad Program's Depth of Field event in November, 2017.
 Held twice a year at the Art Gallery of Ontario, this showcase of new graduate thesis films features introductions by current Studies and PhD students.
 Two months earlier, Modified was screened at Planet in Focus Festival, while The Argument premeired at TIFF, and was selected as a Top Ten short.